-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of our Chief Executive Officer.
+As required by Section 953(b) of the Dodd-Frank Act, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of our CEO.
 The pay ratio included in this information is a reasonable estimate calculated in a manner that is intended to be consistent with Item 402(u) of Regulation S-K.

-As of October 15, 2021 (our determination date), our global employee population consisted of approximately 78,828 individuals, approximately 82% of whom were employed as temporary employees through one of the Company's staffing lines of business, with the remainder employed as full- or part-time personnel in the corporate and field offices of the Company and its consolidated subsidiaries.
+As of October 21, 2022 (our determination date), our global employee population consisted of approximately 72,847 individuals, approximately 78% of whom were employed as temporary or contract employees through one of the Company's staffing lines of business, with the remainder employed as full- or part-time personnel in the corporate and field offices of the Company and its consolidated subsidiaries.
 To determine our median employee, we drew from our entire population a statistical sample designed to be representative of the demographics of our employee population.
-We then identified the median employee based on all taxable wages earned by each individual in the sample group during calendar 2021.
+We then identified the median employee based on all taxable wages earned by each individual in the sample group during calendar 2022.

-For 2021, our last completed fiscal year, the median of the annual total compensation of all Company employees (other than our Chief Executive Officer) was \$28,191, and the annual total compensation of our Chief Executive Officer was \$8,971,474.
-Accordingly, for 2021, the ratio of the annual total compensation of our Chief Executive

-Officer to the median of the annual total compensation of all employees was 318 to 1.
-In contrast, if we exclude temporary employees from our calculations, the median annual total employee compensation increases to \$67,346, making our internal pay ratio 133 to 1, which we believe would be a more accurate representation of how our Chief Executive Officer's pay compares to that of our regular workforce.
+For 2022, our last completed fiscal year, the median of the annual total compensation of all Company employees (other than our CEO) was \$33,912, and the annual total compensation of our CEO was \$9,391,554.
+Accordingly, for 2022, the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all employees was 277 to 1.
+In contrast, if we exclude temporary and contract employees from our calculations, the median annual total employee compensation increases to \$70,003, making our internal pay ratio 134 to 1, which we believe would be a more accurate representation of how our CEO's pay compares to that of our regular workforce.